voltrb/docs/en/docs/validations.md

 # Validations

-Within a model class, you may setup validations.
+Within a model class, you can setup validations.
 Validations let you restrict the types of data that can be stored in a model.
 Validations are mostly useful for the ```store``` collection, though they can be used elsewhere.

 At the moment, we have the following validations (with more on the way):